top of page

 Customer Training Externalities and Technology Adoption: A Field Experiment on Formal Savings in Mozambique (with Dean Yang)

-Rent-seeking and Career Choice (with Cristhian Acosta)
+Rent-seeking and Career Choice, cuasi experimental evience from Colombia (with Cristhian Acosta)

 Working Papers Prior to PhD